breadles5/recursive-fringe-remover/README.md

 ## Notes

 - This tool modifies images in-place.
 It's recommended to make a backup of your images before processing.
-- Processing time depends on the number and size of images, as well as your system's capabilities.
+- Processing time depends on the number and size of images, as well as your system's capabilities

-## Requirements

-- Rust 2021 edition or later
-- Dependencies (automatically managed by Cargo):
-  - image = "0.25.2"
-  - walkdir = "2.3.3"
-  - rfd = "0.14.1"
-  - rayon = "1.7.0"
-  - indicatif = "0.17.3"